Let’s go out for…Indian

-While Indian food can be calorie-intensive, it’s not always necessary to do the full-course meal for an authentic taste.
-Rather than sit down for an extensive 3-course meal, incorporate Indian flavors into your day with a smaller takeaway nosh from places that specialize in one item, like an order of tandoori, vegetarian dosa or kadhi, a spicy dish with thick chickpea gravy, for example.
+While Indian food can be calorie-intensive, it’s not always necessary to have a full-course meal for an authentic taste.
+Rather than sit down for a huge meal, incorporate Indian flavours into your day with a smaller takeaway from a curry house that specialises in one item, like an order of tandoori, vegetarian dosa or kadhi, a spicy dish with thick chickpea gravy.

 Go easy on the naan

 The “pakora,” “samosa” and “bhaji” families of small bites all indicate deep-frying.
-Be really careful about portions here if you’re looking to cut back SmartPoints values.
-Instead, request a cup of lentil soup.
+Be really careful about portions here if you’re looking to cut back on Points.
+Instead, request an appetiser of flavoursome lentil soup.

 Eat more tandoori

-The flavor of grilling with the moist succulence of baking, tandoori dishes are that elusive combination of flavorful and healthful.
-Meats are traditionally marinated in spices and yogurt for up to 24 hours, delivering amazing flavor and moistness.
-Chicken, fish or meat, this is absolutely one of the best methods of cooking and should be top of your list.
+The flavour of grilling with the moist succulence of baking, tandoori dishes are that elusive combination of healthy and flavoursome.
+Meats are traditionally marinated in spices and yoghurt for up to 24 hours, delivering amazing flavour and moistness.
+Whether you choose chicken, fish or meat, this curry recipe represents one of the best methods of cooking and should be top of your list.

 Choose your chutney

-On an Indian table, you might find a variety of chutneys as condiments, usually one brown and one green.
+The Indian restaurant table is a build-your-own feast, set with chutneys as key condiments, usually one red and one green.
 If you can handle the spice, the green chutney is the best choice.
-Made with mint, cilantro and spicy chilies, this tangy and fiery condiment brings big flavor, with 1 SmartPoints value.
-That sweet reddish brown chutney, on the other hand, is loaded with fruit sugars from tamarind, dates or mango, meaning you’ll pick up 3 SmartPoints value for each tablespoon.
+Made with mint, coriander and spicy chillies, this herbal and fiery condiment brings big flavour.
+That sweet red chutney, on the other hand, is loaded with fruit sugars from tamarind, dates or mango, meaning it's higher in Points.